-Applications for the 2021 Technology & Design online summer Immersion are now open!
-Click the “2021 info” button below to learn more and apply today.
+Applications for the 2022 Technology & Design Institute are open!
+Click the “Summer 2022 Info” button to learn more.

 Choose your own pathway while exploring the intersection of design and technology!
-This Institute, formerly known as the ITDM Institute, is jam-packed with all things technology.
+This Institute is jam-packed with all things technology.
 Not only will you have access to all things digital, but you will also connect with professionals at the forefront of their fields.
 You will be immersed in all things tech and get to choose your focus area: a topic you want to explore in more detail throughout the week!
-Electronic game design and programming, 3D modeling, interactive storytelling, visual communication design, microcontrollers.
+Options include game design and programming, 3D modeling, interactive storytelling, visual communication design, microcontrollers, and more.

 Whether you’re a casual user or supergeek, this institute is designed for you.
 We’ll explore the technologies of the future and look at innovative ways that information technology is being used to create a better world.
 So join us on Champlain College’s beautiful Burlington campus – with a view of Lake Champlain – for a week of challenging accelerated learning.

 For information regarding tuition, please click here.

 This Institute is open to any high school student in grades 9-11 at the time they apply.
 Girls are eligible for special tuition discounts.
 Vermont students should talk to their school contact and apply by their school’s deadline.

 Vermont Tech Jam calls GIV “A Geekette’s Dream!”

 For questions about the Institute, call GIV at (802) 865-4448.